SrinidhiBharadwaj/Robotics/README.md

 This repository contains source code and results of projects from ECE276A - WI22
+Note: Individual readme files are present inside the project directories with information about the files and how to execute

-Project 1: Pixel Classification and Bin detection Project 2: Particle Filter SLAM (Will be added after the submission deadline)
+- Project 1: Pixel Classification and Bin detection
+- Project 2: Particle Filter SLAM (Will be added after the submission deadline)